Narrow hallway ideas – 26 ways to elevate and open up an awkwardly shaped entryway

 (Image credit: Future)

-One of the simplest ways to work with a narrow hallway is to create a focal point in the space.
+One of the simplest ways to make a small hallway shine is to look at how to light a narrow hallway.
 Adding a pendant light will draw attention to the height of the room, as opposed to the width, which is particularly eye-catching in Victorian homes that benefit from tall ceilings.

-'The hallway is the entrance to your home, so it’s vital to create a warm, inviting feel the minute you step through the door,' says Peter Bowles, Founder of Original BTC
+'The hallway is the entrance to your home, so it’s vital to create a warm, inviting feel the minute you step through the door,' Peter at Original BTC says.

 'Lighting is a key factor in emphasising the sense of progression from room to room.
 As hallways tend to be long, narrow spaces lacking natural light, they require specific solutions to provide illumination and increase the perception of space.'